 6. Reach Late, Reach Safe

 Look – we know how angry the client or your boss will be if the load arrives late.
 However, if you were to choose between safety and delay, which would you pick?
 If your answer isn’t safety, you should probably give up that license.
-While time is money, safety is your top priority when you operate such a heavy vehicle.
+While time is money, keeping your trucking authority and safety is your top priority when you operate such a heavy vehicle.
 We’re not just talking about your safety, but also that of others.

 7. Lights And Belts